xdsswar/MDMPatcher-Enhanced-win/README.md

 # MDMPatcher Enhanced
-This patcher helps bypass MDM on iOS devices (iOS 15+ and 64-bit devices up to iPhone 13) using macOS (10.13+).
-It allows the device to skip MDM configuration profiles, often required by corporations or institutions, without triggering errors during device setup.
+MDMPatcher Enhanced is a macOS tool that helps remove or bypass MDM (Mobile Device Management) profiles from supervised iPhones and iPads.
+It's designed for users who need to regain control over devices that are locked by school, work, or institutional configurations.
+Just connect the device, run the app, and follow the on-screen steps — no terminal or jailbreaking required.
+Supports iOS 15 to 18.5+ and all devices from iPhone 5s to iPhone 16, plus all modern iPads.

+Need to return the device later?
+Simply reset it to factory settings, and the original MDM configuration will be fully restored — no trace left behind.

 <img src="https://github.com/fled-dev/MDMPatcher-Enhanced/blob/5dcac8faab83e63f7c37747e81cd92ac2221386f/screenshots/app.png" style="width:700px;">

 ## Changes from the Original Repository
 In this fork, I’ve made the following improvements and bug fixes:
 - **Improved documentation:** Rewrote the instructions for better clarity, including detailed steps for patching and troubleshooting common issues.
-- **Bug fixes:**
-  - Replaced empty string comparisons with isEmpty: This improves performance by avoiding unnecessary string literal comparisons.
-  - Removed redundant optional initialization: Swift automatically initializes optionals with nil, so explicitly initializing them with nil was redundant and cleaned up.
-  - Replaced weak @IBOutlets with strong references: Weak references were causing potential crashes or undefined behavior, so I replaced them with strong references to keep objects alive when needed.
+- **Some bug fixes**
 - **Additional troubleshooting section:** Added a "Typical Issues" section to help users troubleshoot errors such as app crashes, permission issues, and patching errors.

 ## Requirements
-- macOS 10.13+ (Intel/M1)
+- macOS 10.13+ (Intel/Apple Silicon)
-- Compatible iOS device (64-bit, up to iPhone 13)
+- Supports 18.5+ and all devices from iPhone 5s to iPhone 16, plus all modern iPads
 - MDMPatcher Enhanced App
 - IPSW file for your specific device (download from [ipsw.me](https://ipsw.me))